DataDog/integrations-extras/pulumi/README.md

 **Note**: Pass `--secret` when setting `datadog:apiKey` and `datadog:appKey` so that they are properly encrypted.

-4. Run `pulumi new` to initialize a project directory for your infrastructure stack and follow the [API documentation][5] to define new Metrics, Monitors, Dashboards or other resources.
+4. Run `pulumi new` to initialize a project directory for your infrastructure stack and follow the [API documentation][5] to define new metrics, monitors, dashboards, or other resources.

 5. Once you have defined your cloud resources in code, run `pulumi up` to create the new resources defined in your Pulumi program.